BrianSidebotham/arm-tutorial-rpi/part-1/readme.md

     -O2 -mfpu=neon-vfpv4 -mfloat-abi=hard -march=armv7-a -mtune=cortex-a7

-You can see from the [ARM specification of the Cortex A7](http://www.arm.com/products/processors/cortex-a/cortex-a7.php) that it contains a VFPV4 floating point processor and a NEON engine.
+You can see from the [ARM specification of the Cortex A7](http://docs-api-peg.northeurope.cloudapp.azure.com/assets/ddi0464/f/DDI0464F_cortex_a7_mpcore_r0p5_trm.pdf) that it contains a VFPV4 (See section 1.2.1) floating point processor and a NEON engine.
 The settings are gleaned from the [GCC ARM options](https://gcc.gnu.org/onlinedocs/gcc/ARM-Options.html) page.

 #### RPI3 Compiler Flags